DanielG0798/Figma-to-Flutter-LEDapp/README.md

 # Figma-to-Flutter-LEDapp

 A Flutter-based mobile application to control LED lights.
-The UI is inspired by a custom design prototype made in Figma, aiming for accessability and intuitive user experience.
+The UI is inspired by a custom design prototype made in Figma, aiming for accessibility and intuitive user experience.

 ## Table of Contents